246y/OOP_QUEST-The_Seven_Relics_of_Programming/README.md

 Any terminal or IDE (VSCode, IntelliJ, BlueJ, Command Prompt)

 ### Steps
-1. Place all `.java` files in one folder
+1. Place all files in one folder
 2. Open terminal in that folder
 3. Compile: